-Location: Open Green Space at the entrance to Chaucer Close and LEAP (Local Equipped Area of Play) on Osborne Road 13 Cyalled Close 4 to 9 23 5m Qilane Ray Why the space is of particular importance?
+Location: Open Green Space at the entrance to Chaucer Close and LEAP (Local Equipped Area of Play) on Osborne Road 15) Chaucer Close 46 Why the space is of particular importance?
 It is an area of grass surrounded by a low fence, set at the entrance to Chaucer Close and with one side along Road.
 It provides a visual break in the built up area, and allows a full view of the Castle from the busy Osborne Road There is a well-used grassed ball and general play area and next to it, is an equipped play area for young children (LEAP) surrounded by fences trees and shrubs on Osborne Road.
 Both share a boundary with Queen Anne School, the entrance of which is through Chaucer Close and next to the grassed area.
-Consistent with Local Plan Yes policies for sustainable development Does the land have planning permission?
-No. Does the land already benefit Yes from protections?
-Capable of enduring beyond the Yes plan period?
-Vac Carra alada ha assa Classica Is space in close proximity to Yes.
-Surrounded by houses on Chaucer Close and Osborne Road. the commingity it comice? the community it serves?
-Is the space an extensive tract No. Is the space an extensive tract of land?
-No. Is the space an extensive tract of land?
-Is the space located within a No. No. Chaucer Close was developed in the (1980s1990s?) on a Is the space an extensive tract of land?
-Is the space located within a new development and if so how No. No. Chaucer Close was developed in the (1980s1990s?) on a site that was formerly partly scrubland.
-This space was Is the space an extensive tract of land?
-Is the space located within a No. No. Chaucer Close was developed in the (1980s1990s?) on a Is the space an extensive tract of land?
-Is the space located within a new development and if so how is it demonstrably special or of No. No. Chaucer Close was developed in the (1980s1990s?) on a site that was formerly partly scrubland.
-This space was designated as open space at that time and preserves an Is the space an extensive tract of land?
-Is the space located within a new development and if so how is it demonstrably special or of local significance?
-No. No. Chaucer Close was developed in the (1980s1990s?) on a site that was formerly partly scrubland.
-This space was designated as open space at that time and preserves an important view of the castle.
+Consistent with Local Plan policies for sustainable development Yes Does the land have planning permission?
+No. Does the land already benefit from protections?
+Yes Capable of enduring beyond the plan period?
+Yes Is space in close proximity to the community it serves?
 Is the space an extensive tract of land?
-Is the space located within a new development and if so how is it demonstrably special or of local significance?
-Have the landowners been No. No. Chaucer Close was developed in the (1980s1990s?) on a site that was formerly partly scrubland.
+Yes.
+Surrounded by houses on Chaucer Close and Osborne Road.
+No. Is the space located within a new development and if so how is it demonstrably special or of local significance?
+No. Chaucer Close was developed in the (1980s1990s?) on a site that was formerly partly scrubland.
 This space was designated as open space at that time and preserves an important view of the castle.
-Is the space an extensive tract of land?
-Is the space located within a new development and if so how is it demonstrably special or of local significance?
-Have the landowners been consulted and if so what were No. No. Chaucer Close was developed in the (1980s1990s?) on a site that was formerly partly scrubland.
-This space was designated as open space at that time and preserves an important view of the castle.
+Have the landowners been consulted and if so what were their views on designation?
+How will the green space be RBWM. managed in the future?